tmilliman/python-vegindex/README.rst

 vegetation.
 By analysing the images we can quantify the seasonal changes at a particular camera site.

-A "vegetation index" refers to quantity calculated using information from various spectral bands of an image of vegetation.
-The image is typically obtained from a remote-sensing instrument on a earth orbiting satellite.
+A "vegetation index" refers to a quantity calculated using information from various spectral bands of an image of a vegetated area.
+The image is typically obtained from a remote-sensing instrument on an earth orbiting satellite.
 There are several vegetation index values in common usage.
-The most widely used are NDIV (Normalized Difference Vegetation Index) and EVI (Enhanced Vegetation Index).
-For the PhenoCam project the GCC (Green Chromatic Coordinate) is our standard vegetation index.
+The most widely used are NDVI (Normalized Difference Vegetation Index) and EVI (Enhanced Vegetation Index).
+For the PhenoCam project the Green Chromatic Coordinate or GCC is our standard vegetation index.

 For the PhenoCam network, the images are obtained from webcams (usually